Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Generalized Sasaki-Nakamura formalism

-which is a non-zero constant\footnote{Scaled Wronskians are by construction constants and are not functions of the independent variable.
-For more details, see App.~\ref{app:WR_WX_identity}.} (when $\omega \neq 0$) and thus they are indeed linearly independent.
+which is a nonzero constant\footnote{Scaled Wronskians are by construction constants and are not functions of the independent variable.
+For more details, see Appendix~\ref{app:WR_WX_identity}.} (when $\omega \neq 0$) and thus they are indeed linearly independent.
 If instead we substitute the asymptotic forms of $R^{\mathrm{in, up}}$ when $r \to r_+ $ into Eq.~\eqref{eq:WR_def}, we obtain another relation for $\mathcal{W}_{R}$, which is